Ircama/ELM327-emulator/README.md

 This is enough to run the software.

-Prerequisite components: *pyyaml*, *python-daemon*, *obd*; in addition, with Windows also *pyreadline3*.
+Prerequisite components: *pyyaml*, *obd* and *pyserial*; in addition, on non Windows systems *python-daemon* and *lockfile* (used for the PID lock file of the daemon mode) and with Windows *pyreadline3*.
 All needed prerequisites are automatically installed with the package.
+On macOS, the optional *pyobjc-framework-IOBluetooth* component is required by the native Bluetooth interface (`-w`) and can be installed with `python3 -m pip install "ELM327-emulator[bluetooth]"`.

 *obd* (*python-OBD*) is needed for *obd_dictionary*.
 It is better to use an updated version of *python-OBD* package (e.g., the one installed from GitHub with `python3 -m pip install --upgrade git+https://github.com/brendan-w/python-OBD.git`).